What is Freemasonry?

 How often do you meet?

-One a month for the lodge, an additional day for the training lodge (optional).
-Members can also visit other lodges if they want to do more.
-Meetings are usually on the first Tuesday of each month except July and August.
+Once a month for the lodge.
+An additional day for the training lodge (optional) and members can also visit other lodges if they want to do more.

 What do Freemasons do?

 A Lodge meeting is split into two main parts.
 The first part is the formal Lodge meeting itself.
 This follows an agenda (like a regular meeting of any club or society) and includes the general business of the meeting.
 The main part of the meeting is the ceremony (which is often referred to as “ritual”).
 The ceremonies are usually the introduction of a new member, or for them to go through the various “Degrees” to become a Master Mason, or Worshipful Master.

 Following the formal part of the evening, there is the “Festive Board”.
 This is normally a sit-down meal and is a great way to get to know fellow members and visitors to the Lodge in a relaxed and social environment, however, this is not compulsory.
 At the conclusion of the meal, there are various toasts and speeches.

 Wearing regalia is historic and symbolic… like a uniform, the regalia indicates the rank of the wearer in the organisation.